bittlingmayer/machinetranslate.org/customisation/glossaries.md

 Machine translation systems differ in how they match and insert glossary terms.

 Strict exact term matching and insertion has many problems.

-With strict exact matching and insertion, more variants need to be listed in the glossary.
+With strict exact matching and insertion, many variants may need to be listed in the glossary.
+Even then, the correct variant may not be inserted.

 With some machine translation systems, term matching and insertion can handle common variants.
-- Morphology inflections
-- Casing forms
-- Spelling forms
+- Spelling variants
+- Uppercase and lowercase variants
+- Morphological inflections

 ## File formats